 In order to work-full time on our Wired In projects, pay the Wired In team members, and finance the development of an online community, Wired In To Recovery, I eventually decided to take early retirement from my university in 2006.
 We launched Wired In To Recovery in late 2008, just a month before I moved from South Wales to live in Perth, Western Australia, due to personal reasons.
 I continued running the online community for four years before having to close it due to lack of funding.

 I loved interacting with recovering people and some became my close friends.
 I had a lot of respect for recovering people, and at times was in awe.
 I was amazed, and still am, at some of the adversities that people overcome… and then go on to help others.
-I loved visiting genuine recovery communities and catching up with people like David McCartney (LEAP), Noreen Oliver (BAC O’Connor), Stuart Honor and Michelle Foster (The Basement Recovery Project), and Wynford Ellis Owen (The Living Room, Cardiff), to name just a few, and their colleagues.
+I loved visiting genuine recovery communities and catching up with people like David McCartney (LEAP), Noreen Oliver RIP (BAC O’Connor), Stuart Honor and Michelle Foster (The Basement Recovery Project), and Wynford Ellis Owen (The Living Room, Cardiff), to name just a few, and their colleagues.

 I loved writing recovery stories, believing that such stories can have a healing impact.
 I developed the Recovery Stories website in 2013, which included stories written by people in recovery, as well as those that I wrote after multiple interviews with other recovering people.